-- 1. Part-time employees who are converted to full-time status will be required to complete the probationary period. - 2.
-Completion of the probationary period is not a guarantee of continued employment and does not alter the employee's status of employment. - 3.
-An employee may be placed on probationary status for disciplinary reasons; the length of the probation period shall be in line with the cause for disciplinary action. - D. CLASSIFICATION OF EMPLOYEES: All employees of the County workforce shall be classified as full-time, part-time, seasonal, or temporary (as defined by KRS 78.510 (21)) - 1.
+- 1. Part-time employees who are converted to full-time status will be required to complete the introductory period. - 2.
+Completion of the introductory period is not a guarantee of continued employment and does not alter the employee's status of employment. - D. CLASSIFICATION OF EMPLOYEES: All employees of the County workforce shall be classified as full-time, part-time, seasonal, or temporary (as defined by KRS 78.510 (21)) - 1.
 Full-time Employee: An employee who works 40 hours or more per week on a regular scheduled basis and is eligible for all County fringe benefits. - a.
 Overtime compensation will not be given until more than 40 hours per week are worked. - 2.
 Part-time Employee: An employee who works less than 25 hours per week on a regular scheduled basis or averages under 100 hours a month but is not eligible for County fringe benefits. - a.
 Employees receive CERS benefits when averaging over 100 hours per month over a one (1) year period.
-The period is either fiscal or calendar year and is calculated by both methods with the employee qualifying by either method. - 3.
+The period is either fiscal or calendar year and is calculated by both methods, with the employee qualifying by either method. - 3.
 Seasonal Employees: An employee who works for a specific period of time (not to exceed 6 months) for a specific season for the County, which may recur from year to year.
 Seasonal employees are not considered full-time regardless of the number of hours worked in a day and are not eligible for County fringe benefits.
 However, any hours worked over 40 will be paid at an overtime rate.
 A seasonal employee cannot be moved to another classification after they are terminated at the end of a season. - 4.
 Temporary Employee: An employee who is non-bonded and works with the County for a period of time not to exceed twelve (12) months and not renewable.
 Temporary employees may work up to 40 hours per week during this 12- month period but are not eligible for County fringe benefits. - E. JOB DESCRIPTIONS: A written job description exists for each non-elected position in the County.
 In general, the description covers the purpose of the job, job duties, the supervision of the work, the qualifications required, and working conditions affecting the job.
 Human Resource has ultimate responsibility for the development of job descriptions.
-All job descriptions are reviewed periodically to assure that they reflect current responsibilities.
+All job descriptions are reviewed periodically to ensure that they reflect current responsibilities.
 If you believe the job description is not accurate, please notify your department head or Human Resource, as appropriate.
-Accurate job descriptions are important in the evaluation of an employees' job performance. - F. FILLING VACANCIES: The County Judge may transfer or promote an existing employee into a vacant position where that employee meets all qualifications for that position.
-The County Judge is not mandated to fill open positions with internal candidates.
+Accurate job descriptions are important in the evaluation of an employee's job performance. - F. FILLING VACANCIES: The County Judge may transfer or promote an existing employee into a vacant position where that employee meets all qualifications for that position.
+The County

+Judge is not mandated to fill open positions with internal candidates.
 The County Judge may fill vacant positions from applications already at hand or by any means which does not violate state law.
 The County is not required to advertise any employment vacancies prior to filling a position.
 In compliance with state law, all employee appointments made by the County Judge require Fiscal Court approval or the employment shall be considered invalid.